Skip to content

 Build on the context layer

-The context layer will live in the database.
+The context layer lives in the database.
 Start building on the Enterprise Semantic Foundation.